canonical/microcloud/doc/how-to/cluster_manager.md

 - When creating the client application, use port `443` instead of `8443` as the listen port for the callback URL. `8443` is the default listen port for the LXD server; `443` is the default for the Cluster Manager.

+- When assigning OIDC roles to users in your identity provider, use `mcm-idp-groups` as the claim key.
+To access the Cluster Manager, users must belong to the `admins` group.

 - When shown how to obtain certain values for adding via `lxc config`, note down the values only.
 Do not use `lxc config` to set them.
 You'll need the values that are used for the following configuration values in LXD:
   - `oidc.issuer`
   - `oidc.client`
   - `oidc.audience` (Auth0 only)
   - `oidc.client.secret` (Keycloak only)

 You will use these values later for Juju configuration.